 Keeping shareability in mind when communicating is crucial.
 As an example, we use video conferencing where possible so that we are always able to make meetings inclusive and accessible to everyone on our remote team—something that would hardly be possible with one-on-one phone calls.

-Another advantage of recording meetings is that it allows team members who were not able to join (due to their time zones or for other reasons) to watch them at a later time.
+Another advantage of recording meetings is that it allows team members who were not able to join, be it due to their time zones or for other reasons, to watch them at a later time.

 Including all relevant teams in our decision-making processes and providing as much context as possible has not only created a better collective understanding of project specifics and client concerns, but it has also been crucial in fighting FOMO.

-We generally document relevant internal processes, workflows, guidelines and tools in our remote wiki—an online agency handbook that is accessible by all our e-ployees and serves as a central and transparent source of truth, similar to an online agency handbook.
+We generally document relevant internal processes, workflows, guidelines and tools in what we call remote wiki—a company wiki which is accessible by all e-ployees via the cloud and which serves as a central and transparent source of truth, similar to an online agency handbook.

 Whilst it does take time to build up such a repository of knowledge, those valuable resources, coupled with comprehensive instructional videos, can answer most of the questions that are frequently asked.
 And, even more importantly, they allow our new team members to hit the ground running.